- Plan to go jogging during lunch break.

 - It works!
 Begin to unravel stitches with confidence.
 Fear turns to (over) confidence.

 - You hear your name called through headphone bliss.
 Time to get your car.
 Already?!?!
 You glance between your knitting and tire attendant at the counter, torn.
-You note you have at least 100 live stitches the need attending.
+You note you have at least 100 live stitches that need attending.
 Dilemma overwhelms.
 Again note lack of wine.

 - Gently set knitting down on chair, live stitches and all.
 Sign for car.
 Return to seat.
 Quickly put loose switches back on needles.
 Project will have to wait for another time.
 Not only are you under-exercised, but you’re under-knit.
 Worst case scenario.